Baxter City Council

 13190 Memorywood Dr., Baxter

-The Baxter City Council will hold a work session at 5:30 p.m.
-Tuesday at Baxter City Hall, 13190 Memorywood Dr., Baxter, for the purposes of discussing the Isle Drive Extension Rental Registration Fee for Group Homes and Long Range Financial Plan Project.
+The Baxter City Council will conduct a work session on Tuesday, April 15, 2014, at 5:30 p.m. at the Baxter City Hall, 13190 Memorywood Dr., Baxter, MN for the purposes of discussing the Woida Project Update, Baxter Water Quality Project for the Whiskey Creek Tributary to the Mississippi River-Grant Opportunities, MS4 Staffing, Isle Drive Update, and Park Dedication Credit Transfer and Park Dedication Credit for Trail Construction for Kuepers, Inc.

 1. Call meeting to order